Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_agents.rst

 #. **ConfigSchema**:

     Configurable items within a new agent within PrimAITE should contain a ``ConfigSchema`` which holds all configurable variables of the agent.
 This should not include parameters related to its *state*.
-	Agent generation will fail if incorrect parameters are passed to the ConfigSchema, for the chosen Agent.
+	Agent generation will fail if incorrect or invalid parameters are passed to the ConfigSchema, of the chosen Agent.

     .. code-block:: python

-        class ExampleAgent(AbstractAgent, identifier = "example_agent"):
+        class ExampleAgent(AbstractAgent, identifier = "ExampleAgent"):
             """An example agent for demonstration purposes."""

             config: "ExampleAgent.ConfigSchema"